 DPH students or graduate assistants are not required to register for courses during the summer term.
-Graduate assistants employed in the summer but who are not registered for 4 credit hours during the summer term are subject to FICA and Medicare taxes.
-Registration is required for recreation center usage and on-line libraries.
-Enrollment of 6 or more credit hours will allow access to the health center without being charged a usage fee.
-Any student may use the health center if under 6 credit hours or if not registered, but will be charged a one-time fee to access services (for any term fall, spring or summer).
+Graduate assistants employed in the summer but who are not registered for 4 or more credit hours during the summer term are subject to FICA and Medicare taxes.
+Registration is required for recreation center usage, on-line libraries, and Plant Sciences Hall door access.
+Please visit the University Health Center website to view available services.